 When I said, 'This far you may come and no farther; here is where your proud waves halt'? -- Job 38:8-11, oNIV

 "I establish my covenant with you: Never again will all life be cut off by the waters of a flood; never again will there be a flood to destroy the earth."
 And God said, "This is the sign of the covenant I am making between me and you and every living creature with you, a covenant for all generations to come: I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth.
 Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember my covenant between me and you and all living creatures of every kind.
 Never again will the waters become a flood to destroy all life.
 Whenever the rainbow appears in the clouds, I will see it and remember the everlasting covenant between God and all living creatures of every kind on the earth." -- Gen.9:11-16, oNIVIf global sea rise continues unabated for the next millennium or so (which nobody who has thought about it really believes), will everybody be living on tiny islands and in boats, as the fiction and movies would have you believe?
 Hogwash.
 I found a government website that claims "only 15.6% of all inhabited land lies below 100 m elevation."
-The other 84% of the dry land will still be dry after all the ice in the whole world has melted.
+Another government website gives a Hypsometric graph from which it is possible to interpolate that to about 10% for first 70m.
+The other 90% of the dry land will still be dry after all the ice in the whole world has melted.
 If anybody dies from sea level rise, it will be because they are too stupid to move inland when they can crawl on their hands and knees faster than the water is rising.
 They might as well go sit in the middle of a busy freeway.
 Storms and tsunamis will come (and people will die) but that's not new, it was already happening long before they said we were causing global warming.
 We have better reporting today, so you hear about these catastrophes that our parents and grandparents did not, but that doesn't mean they weren't happening.

 So yes, there is a Christian perspective on climate change, and it is "Stop the lies!
 Start telling people to move away from coastal cities, or remain there at their own peril."
 People do risky things all the time: they drive cars and motorcycles and jump out of airplanes.
 More people died from automobile accidents this year than will die from global warming in the next decade.
 More people died from abortions this year than will die from global warming in the next century.
 Stop the lies.
 If you really care about lives, then spend that money to save lives.
 If this is nothing more than public welfare for the over-educated, say so.
 Stop the lies.